josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 As you can see from the table above, the SvelteKit version is _half_ the size of the Gridsome build, and _less than a third_ when compressed.
 The SvelteKit site _at full size_ is still less than the Gridsome site was when _compressed!_

-If you're curious, by the way: _without_ preloading, the SvelteKit site clocks in at a little over 200 kB.
+If you're curious, by the way: _without_ preloading or analytics, the SvelteKit homepage clocks in at somewhere around 141 kB transferred, and 240 kB unpacked (nearly half of which is just for the webfonts).
+You can load it without JavaScript to shave off about 40% of those numbers (but it naturally won't seem as fast if you do, and will be missing some of the niceness).

 ---